Halo 4 is a sci-fi first-person shooter developed by 343 Industries and published by Microsoft for the Xbox 360 on November 6, 2012.

 Halo 4 returns players into the role of SPARTAN-II super-soldier Master Chief, over four years after the Human-Covenant War, the activation of the Installation 04B (an incomplete Halo ring) and Master Chief's cryogenic incubation in the wreckage of the UNSC Forward Unto Dawn.
-After the ship wreckage crash-lands inside the mysterious Forerunner shielded world of Requiem, Master Chief must fight a newly-formed splinter Covenant group (the Storm Covenant), communicate with the UNSC Infinity vessel (which also crash-lands into Requiem), deal with the rampancy of his A.I. companion Cortana, and fight a new group of enemies (the dangerous Promethean A.I.) led by The Didact (a Forerunner Promethean, accidentally revived by the actions of Master Chief, who was formerly the supreme commander of the Forerunner military and holds a strong grudge towards humanity).
+After the ship wreckage crash-lands inside the mysterious Forerunner shielded world of Requiem, Master Chief must communicate with the UNSC Infinity vessel (which also crash-lands into Requiem), deal with the rampancy of his A.I. companion Cortana, and fight not only a newly-formed splinter Covenant group (the Storm Covenant), but a faction of dangerous Forerunner A.I. constructs (known as "Prometheans") led by The Didact (an ancient Forerunner warrior, accidentally revived by the actions of Master Chief, who holds a strong grudge towards humanity).

 As a tie-in to the in-game fiction, the multiplayer modes (collectively known as "Infinity") are based on the SPARTAN-IV program in the UNSC Infinity after the actions of the main campaign.
 The competitive multiplayer mode, known as "War Games", are training simulations inside the UNSC Infinity.
-Firefight mode (from Halo: Reach) is replaced with a new mission-based mode called "Spartan Ops", which are episodic co-operative campaigns (each including its own pre-cinematic dealing with the crew of the UNSC Infinity) Both modes allow players to use their customized SPARTAN-IV (each with their own unlockable armor permutations, identification, custom loadouts, and experience level, known as "Spartan Ranks").
+Rather than a Firefight mode, the game includes a new mission-based mode called "Spartan Ops", which are episodic co-operative campaigns (each including its own pre-cinematic dealing with the crew of the UNSC Infinity).
+Both modes allow players to use their customized SPARTAN-IV (each with their own unlockable armor permutations, identification, custom loadouts, and experience level, known as "Spartan Ranks").

 Prior to the game's release, a live-action webseries, titled Halo 4: Forward Unto Dawn, was ran between October 5, 2012 and November 2, 2012 to promote the game.
 Set 32 years prior to the game, the story follows Officer Cadet Thomas Lasky (who plays an important support character in the game) as he struggles through the Corbulo military academy only to help Master Chief defend the academy against the Covenant.